eriese/bedpost/README.md

 - Transactional email integration
 - Partnership risk calculation as part of encounter risk calculation
 - Guided flow system with flexibility for divergent paths
-- Opt in on signup to have data used anonymously for research
 - Back buttons everywhere
 - Views:
  - Review Partnership